splunk-soar-connectors/awsdynamodb/README.md

 [describe backup](#action-describe-backup) - Fetch metadata of a backup
 [describe table](#action-describe-table) - Fetch metadata of a table
 [create global table](#action-create-global-table) - Create a global table from an existing table in the specified region
-[list global tables](#action-list-global-tables) - List all global tables that have a replica in the specified Region
+[list global tables](#action-list-global-tables) - List the global tables of a specific Region
 [list backups](#action-list-backups) - List all the backups present in the database
 [delete backup](#action-delete-backup) - Delete backup of a table
 [create backup](#action-create-backup) - Create a backup of an existing table